 This is the steepest way to get to the top of the rock.
 It’s like being on a stair climber at the gym for a few hours.
 Only with better views.
 You’ll climb 240m up on a route .86miles in length.
 That should give you an idea as to how steep it is.

 The trail starts quite level as you’ll wind along the side of the rock, but intermittently you’ll hit points of steep, switchback steps.

 Eventually, you’ll crest the rock at its highest point near O’Hara’s Battery.
 From here you can either go down the way you came or take O’Hara Road and pass by lots of natural and historical sites (most listed below as further activities for your day in Gibraltar.

 Ride the Cable Car

+A trip on the cable car will give you a great view of most of the main things to see in Gibraltar.
 If you don’t fancy the walk then you can also ride the cable car to the top of the rock.
 It’s worth getting the cable car ticket which also includes the entrance to the nature reserve (£22) and activities listed below.
-However you can also buy tickets for the below activities without the cable car.
+However, you can also buy tickets for the below activities without the cable car.

 Explore St Michael’s Caves

 One of the most impressive adventures on Gibraltar is St Michael’s Caves.
 The caves are a series of limestone chambers and tunnels that go so deep people used to say they must’ve gone all the way to Africa!

 There are an upper section and a lower section which are linked with drops of up to 45m.

 Originally these were used as when defending Gibraltar from attacks by the Moors and the Spanish.
 They were also once prepared to be used as a hospital during WW2 but were never actually used.